noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 #### Original Experiment

 ##### Changes to methodology
-The original experiment aimed to quantify the $\Delta H$ value when varying amounts of $MgCO_3$ were added to 50ml of 2 MOL $HCL$.
+The original experiment aimed to quantify the $\Delta H$ value when varying amounts of $MgCO_3$ were added to 50ml of 2M $HCL$.
 The largest modification was the quality of equipment used to measure $\Delta H$.
 The original experiment used a calorimeter made from Styrofoam cups and a plastic petri-dish.
 The amount of $MgCO_3$ added was limited to 3.5 grams to prevent the $HCL$ from becoming the limiting reactant.

 ##### Justification
 The results of the original experiment fell short of